-Fernando Machado is a musician, composer, workshop leader and teacher.
+I am a guitarist, composer, workshop leader and teacher.

-As a performer in the UK, Fernando has performed his music in venues such as The Southbank Centre, The Barbican Centre, Rich Mix, Vortex Jazz Venue, Café Oto, Battersea Arts Centre, Passing Clouds, Tropical Pressure Festival and Kemptown Carnival just to mention a few.
-One of his songs, "Alô, Berenice?", was also recently featured on BBC Radio World on 3 (BBC introducing).
+As a performer in the UK, I have performed my music in venues such as The Southbank Centre, The Barbican Centre, Cecil Sharp House, Rich Mix, Vortex Jazz Venue, Café Oto, Battersea Arts Centre, Passing Clouds, Tropical Pressure Festival and Kemptown Carnival just to mention a few.
+One of my songs, "Alô, Berenice?", was also featured on BBC Radio World on 3.

-Fernando also nurtures his ongoing passion for cross arts collaborations in the UK and has worked as a musician for contact improvisation dance jams and theatre companies (such as Tangled Feet, Flamingo Feather and Jackdaw) and often collaborates with visual artists (such as Somang Lee and Akhila Krishnan).
+I also nurture my ongoing passion for cross arts collaborations in the UK and I have worked as a musician for contact improvisation dance jams and theatre companies (such as Tangled Feet, Flamingo Feather and Jackdaw) and I often collaborate with visual artists (such as Somang Lee and Akhila Krishnan).

-Facilitating music making in community settings is a strong part of Fernando’s identity and contributes to his growth and development as an artist.
-As a workshop leader, he delivers creative music workshops, body percussion and Brazilian music and dance workshops in arts institutions, prisons, hospices, hospitals, nurseries, schools and community events.
-He also delivers Continuing Professional Development training for music educators and musicians and has mentored undergraduate students from the Guildhall School of Music.
-He constantly researches on an international scale to improve his own creative practice and has enjoyed collaborations with musicians, dancers, actors, storytellers and visual artists from all over the world.
+Facilitating music making in community settings is a strong part of my identity and contributes to my growth and development as an artist.
+As a workshop leader, I deliver creative music workshops, body percussion and Brazilian music and dance workshops in arts institutions, prisons, hospices, hospitals, nurseries, schools and community events.
+I also deliver Continuing Professional Development training for music educators and musicians and I have mentored undergraduate students from the Guildhall School of Music.
+I constantly research on an international scale to improve my own creative practice and has enjoyed collaborations with musicians, dancers, actors, storytellers and visual artists from all over the world.

-Fernando has produced and recorded three EPs of his own songs under the name Lambrego; he produced the first Babado de Chita album (feat.
-Dona Onete, Marcelo Pretto, Côco Raízes de Arcoverde and Gil de Piquete); he produced the children’s album Archway Groovy Tots (in partnership with the Archway Children’s Centre) with songs from different parts of the world.
+I have produced and recorded three EPs and one album of original songs (in parnetship with flutist Hannah Dunster) under the name Lambrego; I produced the first Babado de Chita album (feat.
+Dona Onete, Marcelo Pretto, Côco Raízes de Arcoverde and Gil de Piquete); I produced the children’s album Archway Groovy Tots (in partnership with the Archway Children’s Centre) with songs from different parts of the world.

-Currently, Fernando composes and performs as Lambrego (original songwriting) and with Borges Machado (free improv), Samba Roda Viva (samba circle), Sambaoke (mass karaoke with live samba band), TONZEE and Caiçara.
+Currently, I compose and perform as Lambrego (original songwriting) and with Borges Machado (free improv), Samba Roda Viva (samba circle) and Sambaoke (mass karaoke with live samba band).